DevSciCloan/TheatreVertigo/README.md

 ---------------------------------
 >While creating a new user, or editing an existing one, the user is able to upload a photo.
 The photo is previewed inline with the file input.
 Each photo is stored in the database as a byte array.

->This is the Controller that will convert the uploaded file to a byte array before saving it to the database.
+>This is the method in a Controller that will convert the uploaded file to a byte array before saving it to the database.
 [![Convert image to byte array](https://github.com/DevSciCloan/TheatreVertigo/blob/main/images/convertImageToByteArray.PNG?raw=true "Code Snippet")](https://github.com/DevSciCloan/TheatreVertigo/blob/main/images/convertImageToByteArray.PNG)

 >This is some JavaScript to handle displaying a preview of the image